 Blasting your air con all summer long can be expensive.
 Wouldn’t it be great if there was an affordable and environmentally friendly way to help keep your house cool instead?
-Well, houseplants are great for doing just that.
+Houseplants are great for doing just that!

 Did you know that when trees and plants “sweat”, they can cool themselves and cool the surrounding air?
 According to NASA’s Earth Science Study, trees and plants go through a process called transpiration.
 Water and nutrients are taken up by plant roots from soil and delivered to the stem and leaves as part of photosynthesis.
 Some of the water drawn up through the roots exits the plant through pores or stomata in its leaves, hence the sweating.
 As this “sweat” evaporates, heat is removed from the air, which provides a cooling effect.

 Read on for a list of the top houseplants that can help keep your house cool during summer.

 With its high-water content, it transpires and releases cool, evaporated moisture into the air.
 It also gives off oxygen, keeping you cool during those hot summer nights.
 This striking succulent is also known for removing toxins from the air, such as benzene and formaldehyde.